top of page

 Yes, fungal ear infections(otomycosis) are serious.
 It can cause perforation of the eardrum, leading to permanent hearing loss.

-Visiting an ENT doctor for treatment is not optional.
+Visiting an ENT doctor to treat otomycosis is not optional.

 How do you get rid of a fungal ear infection?